iganeshk/alfred-totp/README.md

 <img alt="alfred-totp-2" src="https://github.com/iganeshk/alfred-totp/raw/master/assets/alfred_totp_4_list_all.png" width="80%" />

-## Finding your totp codes
-On most websites you can login and see your totp code in the 2-factor setting page.
+* Note: Icons reflected in the results are located at workflow's icon directory and follow service name as entered in the keychain.

 ## Thanks

-Thanks to [aria.ia](https://www.aria.ai/blog/posts/storing-secrets-with-keychain.html) for the code on how to list items from macOS keychain.
+Thanks to [waynehoover](https://github.com/waynehoover/) and [aria.ia](https://www.aria.ai/blog/posts/storing-secrets-with-keychain.html) for the code on how to list items from macOS keychain.